 The Frostbite 50 is a 50 km continuous snowshoe or classic ski event on ungroomed trails outside of our usual ski trails.
 Participate solo or as a team of up to five participants.
 There are four road-accessible checkpoints, and participants are welcome to have support along the way.

 Learn more on the Frostbite 50 website.

 Yellowknife Gold Loppet, sponsored by TerraX, April 5

 A loppet is a fun and sociable long-distance cross-country skiing event for all ages and abilities.
 The term “Loppet” originated in Scandinavia from great events such as the Mora Vasaloppet in Sweden.
 The Yellowknife loppet includes 4 km, 15 km, and 25 km groomed tracks through the wilderness (starting at Vee Lake) with check points, drinks and cookies along the way and a bowl of hot chili at after your ski.

-Our final on-snow event of the year is the ski duathlon, which follows a “Ski-Run-Ski” format.
-To add to the fun, the course also includes a handful of easily negotiated obstacles.
+This is a fun on-snow event that involves skiing an obstacle course.
 You can enter as an individual or as a team of two or three and enjoy a post-event BBQ in the sun.